rdavislee/concepthub/README.md

 ### Generate Imports

-Before running the server or tests, generate the required imports:
+Before running the server or tests, generate the required imports.
+This task scans the `src/concepts/` directory and generates the necessary import files (`concepts.ts` and `test_concepts.ts`) that register all concept classes:

 ```bash
 deno task import
 ```

-Or use the build task:
+Or use the build task (which is an alias for import):

 ```bash
 deno task build
 ```

+**Note:** You must run this command whenever you add, remove, or rename concept files.

 ## Running the Server